mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 Each edition is available in two variants: Alpine and Ubuntu.
 See below.

-For documentation regarding the configuration of a docker image, refer to [configure a Grafana Docker image](https://grafana.com/docs/grafana/latest/administration/configure-docker/).
+For documentation regarding the configuration of a docker image, refer to [configure a Mosaicoo Docker image](https://grafana.com/docs/grafana/latest/administration/configure-docker/).

 This topic also contains important information about [migrating from earlier Docker image versions](#migrate-from-previous-docker-containers-versions).